Hypertension Awareness Month

 National Health and Fitness Day

-June 1st was National Health and Fitness Day! 💪 It is important to recognize the importance of maintaining the health of our communities and the vital role of regular physical activity among Canadians.
+June 1st was National Health and Fitness Day! ?
+It is important to recognize the importance of maintaining the health of our communities and the vital role of regular physical activity among Canadians.
 CanPath and our regional cohorts strive to advance research that promotes healthy living and well-being for everyone.
-Check out these interesting findings based Read more about National Health and Fitness Day[…]
+Check out these interesting findings based on research conducted with Atlantic PATH cohort data, focusing primarily on the relationship between multimorbidity and physical activity.
+Together, we can build a healthier, more active, and fit future! ?

 Shaping the Future of Health Care with New Technologies, Devices and eHealth Innovations